How do I get a library card?

 How long can I check out books and DVDs?

-All students and community users may check out books, DVDs, and other media for two weeks.
+All students may check out books, DVDs, and other media for three weeks; community users for two weeks.
 You may also renew materials up to two times.
 Students can check out 10 items at a time and community members can check out 5 items at a time.
+TU Faculty and Staff can check out up to 20 items for the current semester.

 If I need a book that is already checked out can I place a hold on that item?